 More House girls are also encouraged to attend sporting trips throughout the school year.
 The sporting trips on offer range from watching the local Superleague netball team to venturing further afield for the annual ski trip.
-In 2016 we returned to Sugarloaf resort in Maine, USA for 5 days skiing followed by a stop-over in Boston.
-2017 will see the ski trip return to the USA, but this time we will experience the West Coast with an exciting 9 day tour of the Mammoth Resort and a stop-over in Los Angeles, California.
+In recent years we have been to Sugarloaf resort in Maine, USA for 5 days skiing followed by a stop-over in Boston.
+We have also taken the girls to the West Coast with an exciting 9 day tour of the Mammoth Resort and a stop-over in Los Angeles, California.

 Underpinning our approach to extra-curricular sport and physical activity is the drive to provide girls with a model for how to lead and sustain a healthy active lifestyle.
 To this end, we promote our message through assemblies, the school’s PSHE programme and through sport-themed charity events and activities.
 This past academic year almost every pupil took part in a charity run and fundraising event in aid of Sports Relief, and in the summer term More House girls joined in with the fight against cancer at Battersea Park with over 100 staff and students running the five kilometre Race for Life.